JonDotsoy/artur/README.md

 ### Method Registration API

-The `method()` function is the primary way to register JSON-RPC method handlers.
-It supports optional validation and provides better TypeScript integration than the legacy `use()` method.
+The `method()` function is the primary way to register JSON-RPC method handlers with optional validation and excellent TypeScript integration.

 #### Basic Method Registration